 Halloween is always an excuse to eat candy.
-But what if you aren’t into artificially colored caramels or teeth achingly sweet confections?
+If you aren’t into artificially colored caramels or teeth-achingly sweet confections, this is the right recipe for you.
 My ideal Halloween includes real chocolates, peanut butter and caramel… aka, rich, fudgy and decadent.

-Last weekend was one of those delightfully relaxing weekends with not much going on- which gave me time to experiment in the kitchen.
-I spent some time with chocolate fudge and decadent caramel and salty pretzels.
-Last weekend, I took the time to bask in the scent of sweet sugars caramelizing and peanut butter and chocolate fusing together.
-I spent the afternoon licking peanut butter off my fingers and big brown puppy eyes following my every move in hopes I’d share.
+Last weekend was one of those delightful weekends where not much was going on and I had some extra time for recipe testing.
+I paid attention to chocolate fudge and decadent caramel and salty pretzels.
+I took the time to bask in the scent of sweet sugars caramelizing and peanut butter and chocolate fusing together.
+I spent the afternoon licking peanut butter off my fingers and someones big brown puppy eyes following my every move in hopes I’d share.

-I adore the fact that these bars are vegan, gluten free and no bake.
+I simply adore these bars!
+I love them for being vegan, gluten-free and no-bake.
 I am blissfully ecstatic about their melt- in-your-mouth texture and utterly delicious flavor.
-The medley of those flavors create an easy version of about 5 different candy bars all rolled into one.
-And I am just beyond happy that all this is created with whole, natural and healthy ingredients!
+The medley of those flavors create an easy version of about 5 different candy bars all rolled into one… made with natural ingredients to boot!

 I realized the name of these bars is a little funny.
 But how can you pin a name on something that contains so many delicious layers and flavors?
-My first idea was: “mouth watering chocolate peanut buttery smooth fudge with silky caramel and slightly salty pretzel goodness”.
-No, no. But trust me when I say they live up to that description.
+My first idea was: “mouth-watering chocolate peanut buttery fudge with silky caramel and slightly salty pretzel goodness.”
+But trust me when I say they live up to that description.